1978milanbabic/test-articles-fe/README.md

 # Weak Points

 - Server variables should not be exposed!
 Although on FE doesn't mean much, it's nice to have them as variables in one place.
+- Pagination is missing both on BE and FE
 - The layout is pretty poor, but I tried to make it more appealable and acceptable by using Tailwind